serving central pennsylvania

 I’m a mechanic, not a restorer.There’s a real distinction worth understanding.A full restoration brings a typewriter to museum condition — repaint, rechrome, every screw polished, every cosmetic flaw addressed.
 That’s careful, expert work and it costs accordingly: $600–1,200 a machine, often with a six-month wait.The shops that do this well are mostly out of state and mostly booked.
 Adam Brooks at Brooksaw, Paul at Bremerton — those are the ceilings of the field.What I do is the next tier down, and it’s the tier most machines actually need.
 I take a tired or grimy manual portable, give it a careful cleaning, lubricate what should be lubricated, replace what should be replaced, verify what should be verified, and return it typing well.
 The cosmetics stay as they are unless you specifically ask.
 The goal is a working machine, honestly serviced, at a price that doesn’t outrun what the machine itself is worth.I tell you up front when something’s outside my scope.
 If the platen is glazed beyond cleaning, I’ll say so.
 If the escapement has a problem I’m not the right person to fix, I’ll say so.
 If the machine isn’t worth what it would cost to bring it back, I’ll say that too, and refund your deposit.You won’t get a “well, while we were in there” surprise on pickup.Every machine that leaves the bench gets typed on first.
 The sample page comes home with the machine.
 It’s the simplest proof there is that the work was actually done.

 1) Email first.
-Use the button below or write to [email protected].
+Use the form below or write to [email protected].
 Include the make and model if you know it, or a photo if you don’t.
-Describe what’s wrong, even loosely — “the keys stick,” “it won’t return at the end of the line,” “I don’t know, it’s been in a closet for forty years” all work fine.2) Drop off in Lebanon.
-Once we’ve talked through what the machine needs, you bring it by appointment.
-I do a quick assessment with you there.
+Describe what’s wrong, even loosely — “the keys stick,” or “it won’t return at the end of the line,” or even “I don’t know, but it’s been in a closet for forty years” all work fine.2) Drop your machine off in Lebanon.
+Once we’ve talked through what the typewriter needs, you bring it by appointment.
+I then do a quick assessment with you right there.
 A $40 deposit holds the bench slot and is applied to the final cost.3) Two-week turnaround, typically.
 I’ll text or email when it’s ready.
-Pickup by appointment.4) Pay on pickup.
+Pickup is by appointment.4) Pay upon pickup.
 Cash, Venmo, or PayPal.
 The case, cover, and any original paperwork should come with the machine — they help me verify completeness on intake and protect the machine in storage.

 Contact Me